Enable Accessibility

 Pineapple: Digest Dead Skin Cells And Smooth Texture

-By Chrissy Carrano
+Words by Chrissy Carrano

 Pineapple is used in skincare in the form of bromelain, a collection of natural enzymes derived from the stem and/or fruit of the plant.
 As a white powder, bromelain is added to skincare formulations for its topical properties of exfoliation and removing damaged tissue.
 It's also used in other health and wellness practices in pill or powder form.